somatechlat/SomaAgentHub/docs/agent-onboarding/soma-agent-01.md

 ## 🎯 Learning Objectives

-By completing this guide, your agent will:
+By completing this guide, your SomaAgent01 will:

 ✅ **Authenticate** using service account tokens
 ✅ **Create and manage** agent sessions